Clean Water Revolving Fund

 Michigan enacted 1988 PA 317, The Clean Water Assistance Act, to establish the SRF which is now codified as Part 53, 1994 PA 451, of the Natural Resources and Environmental Protection Act.
 It is anticipated that both carry-over and new funding will be made available to subsidize Green Projects in fiscal year 2017.
 If you have projects with components that address green infrastructure, water or energy efficiency improvements, or other environmentally innovative activities, project plans will need to be submitted by July 1, 2016.

 Please refer to the Green Project Reserve Guidance below for further information.
 If you are interested in applying for an SRF loan, a final project plan must be submitted or postmarked on or before July 1 to be considered for funding in the next fiscal year.
-As of October 1, 2013, the SRF program has provided low interest loans for 499 projects, totaling $4.1 billion.> More
+As of October 1, 2015, the SRF program has provided low interest loans for 551 projects, totaling $4.5 billion.

 STRATEGIC WATER QUALITY INITIATIVES FUND

 The Strategic Water Quality Initiatives Fund (SWQIF) is a low 2.5% interest revolving loan program that allows qualified municipalities to access financing for the construction of needed water pollution control facilities that cannot qualify for SRF assistance.
 Two types of projects can be financed under the SWQIF, the on site upgrade-replacement of septic systems and the removal of ground water or storm water from sewer leads.
 This fund was created by the passage of Proposal 2 by Michigan voters in November of 2002.
 The implementation of the fund is codified as Part 52, 1994 PA 451, of the Natural Resources and Environmental Protection Act.